MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ns-webservices-ws_xml_writer_mtom_encoding.md

 ### -field startInfo

 Specifies the type used by the mime part that contains the xml.
-This correpsonds to the "start-info" parameter in the of the MIME Content-Type.
+This corresponds to the "start-info" parameter in the of the MIME Content-Type.

 ### -field startUri